 - Remove from heat and letcool until you can mash berries.

 - Pour through a strainer and discard what it catches.

 - Cool to lukewarm.
 BE CAREFUL to make sure it’s lukewarm.
 Cold syrupwon’t dissolve the honey into the mixture, but hot syrup will kill the beneficial qualities of raw honey.
 Make sure it’s still warm, but under 120 degrees.

 - Mix honey into syrup well.

 I love the difference in my wellness when I take my elderberry syrup regularly.
 And making it is fun.
 You can make it into elderberry gummies as well.
+Or try this awesome elderberry jam recipe if you prefer to get your elderberries that way.
 Check out how and give it a try.

 Me: I got chills, they’re multiplying, and I’m losing control.
 ‘Cause the power you’re supplying, it’s electrifying!